 The outfits you choose help set the mood of your engagement photos, so wear pieces that feel like “you.”
 If you aren’t into dresses, don’t wear one!
 Instead, try a pretty printed romper or jumpsuit.
 If your fiancé is into accessories, let him or her rock a trendy straw hat or colorful shades— simply put, you can’t go wrong with pieces that show off your personal style.
 If that means turning up in your onesies or dressed as cats (I know I would, though I’m not sure Neil would approve), anything is fine with us.

 Coordinating your outfits a little bit is fine, but unless you want to look like Britney and Justine Timberlake when they wore double denim, don’t wear matching outfits.
 If you don’t dress like each other every day of the week, we don’t recommend dressing the same for your engagement shoot.
-However, we're not against wearing colors that complement each other and pieces that have common shades.
-The couple below stuck to forest greens and looked smashing with James’s waistcoat with stags on the back (seriously cool!) meshing with Vicky's green boho jumpsuit.
+However, we’re not against wearing colours that complement each other and pieces that have common shades.

 If you have to jump up and down in your jeans to get them to fit, you might want to opt for something you’ll feel more free to move in.
 Want to wear heels for your beach photo shoot?
 Swap them for flip flops (or even bare foot), which will help you look more natural and relaxed.
 If you are a heels kind of girl, awesome, but please remember to bring flats too!
 If a strapless dress is in your “maybe” pile, think about whether or not you’ll feel confident or will constantly be adjusting your dress.
 The better you feel in your clothes, the better you’ll look in front of the camera, so don’t overthink it.